jessepf/Centipede_Java/README.md

+# Download
+For non-programmers: to execute the game, just download the [JAR file above (click here)](https://github.com/jessepf/Centipede_Java/raw/master/Centipede3.jar).

+**Some trivial info**: Runs on any platform with JRE/JDK installed.

 # About the code
 The app was developed for Game Theory coursework for 1 MA Economics students in Department of Economics, Madras Christian College, in association with Arun Koshy, Assistant Professor, Dept. of Economics, MCC.